iamunhoz/treesimple-frontend/README.md

 # For Users
-If you are a linguist, professional, student or enthusiast, maybe you can find this application too simple, or too innacurate.
+If you are a linguist, professional, student or enthusiast, maybe you can find this application too simple, or too inaccurate.
 If this happens to be your evaluation of this software, the author, who is a linguistics student and an amateur programmer and will always keep this as an open source software, is looking for feedback about things that could improve this application.
 If you could be so kind, send an e-mail explaining how was your experience and what you probably missed when using it.

 It was chosen to be _Simplified_ in a effort to make it an __introductory educational tool__ for this theory.
 The author had in mind not linguists doing their work, but teachers that would like to use Syntax Trees in their children or teenager classrooms.
-Also, the author doesn't plead to have any particular authority over the subject, consider they as just a curious person willing do spread academic information.
+Also, the author doesn't plead to have any particular authority over the subject, consider they as just a curious person willing to spread academic information.

-If your need a comprehensive tool for academic research, The author of this software advises you to opt for the excelent [TreeForm](https://sourceforge.net/projects/treeform/) or look for [LateX Solutions](https://duckduckgo.com/?q=latex+syntax+tree).
+If your need a comprehensive tool for academic research, The author of this software advises you to opt for the excellent [TreeForm](https://sourceforge.net/projects/treeform/) or look for [LateX Solutions](https://duckduckgo.com/?q=latex+syntax+tree).

 Here you will find the source code of this software.
 If you want to see it running, go to its [Demo page](https://noam.netlify.app).